-What separates the two-stage furnace from standard models is its double stage burner.
+What separates the two-stage furnace from standard models is its double-stage burner.
 Conventional furnaces have single-stage burners that consistently work at max speed.
 In contrast, two-stage furnaces burners can switch to and from high-and low-stage heat creation, depending on the warmth they’re required to generate.

 When indoor temperatures are a few degrees lower than wanted, two-stage furnaces will start working at high force, warming your living spaces as fast as possible.
 After that, they change to low-heating mode, creating merely enough warmth to keep the same warmth throughout the day.

-To include significantly greater adaptability and productivity, many two-stage furnaces have variable-speed fans, increasing or lowering the furnace’s pace of warmth circulation all through the home.
+To include significantly greater adaptability and productivity, many two-stage furnaces have variable-speed fans, increasing or lowering the furnace’s pace of warmth circulation all throughout the home.
 Finally, The more stages a furnace has, the greater the air filtration and temperature balance it will offer you.

 Advantages of a Two-stage Furnace

 The two-stage furnace has more efficiency than the one-stage furnace.
 If the home is not too cold, it will release less fuel and save energy that way.
 Suppose the temperature is five to ten degrees outdoors.
-In that case, a one-stage furnace will be working in the open position, where a two-stage furnace will run in a partially-open position, using seventy percent of its power only.
+In that case, a one-stage furnace will be working in the open position, whereas a two-stage furnace will run in a partially-open position, using seventy percent of its power only.

 Disadvantages of the Two-stage Furnace